AZERXONE/AZERXONE/README.md

 <details>

 <summary><h2>About My Coding Journey</h2></summary>
-          I started my computer science journey 2 years ago.
-I was passonate about how to build softwers from scratch and to start developing my own projects I started by picking my first language Python.
-After understanding the basics of programming like variables, functions, loops I followed a Front-End Development roadmap on FreeCodeCamp where I learnt about JS,HTML and CSS.
-This was the time where I decided that I want to major in computer science.
-I got accepted at Széchenyi István University, right now I'm in my second semester learning and currently looking forward to land a cs internship.
+          I started my computer science journey 3 years ago.
+My original craft was automation but I found myself interested in computer science so I applied and got accepted at the Széchenyi István University where I started my CS career.
+After 1 year I got an internship offer from AUDI Hungaria in a Data Analytics position where I'm currently working.
+I'm developing data preprocesser applications, graph automation and AI for AUDI.
+I built more than 10 University project all by myself from the ground up.
+These projects include a Database Management System, CNN/ResNet architecture development, Online web based game...
+I'm interested in learning new skills everyday.

 </details>